Dubai Desert Tour

 This is the upgrade I recommend most.
 On a shared bus, you're on someone else's schedule.
 Bathroom break?
 Everyone waits.
 Want 10 more minutes at the Gold Souk?
 Too bad.
 With a private vehicle, the day is yours.

-Best for: Families with kids, couples wanting romantic experience, anyone who values flexibility.
+Best for: Families with kids, couples on honeymoons, anyone who values flexibility.

 2. Skip-the-Line Access (Worth It: Depends)